-“Cool.
-Let’s hang out.
-Finally play some Dungeons and Dragons or something.”
+“We should hang out.
+Maybe we can finally play some Dungeons & Dragons or something.”

-When Kevin first transferred to Button Gwinnett Junior High, he carried a Dungeons and Dragons rulebook to fill all the dead time when nobody talked to him.
-It’s not like he really made an effort, either.
-Daryl had seen Kevin reading the familiar thin, red book, the cover featuring a warrior fighting a dragon on a massive bed of gold.
+When Kevin first transferred to Button Gwinnett, he carried a Dungeons & Dragons rulebook to fill all the dead time when nobody talked to him.
+It’s not like he really made an effort to talk to his new classmates, either.
+Daryl had seen Kevin reading the familiar thin, red book; the cover depicting a warrior fighting a dragon on a massive bed of gold.
 Daryl was the first to talk.
 He figured it was his responsibility, according to the complicated social calculus involved when dealing with new students.
-The conversation spilled over into the hallway and kept up pretty much since.
+The conversation spilled over into the hallway and kept up ever since.

-Kevin and Daryl became fast friends, bonding over many shared, geeky interests: D&D, video games, comics, genre fiction, Japanese animation, and cult film.
-Kevin had to fight the urge to be clingy and desperate because Daryl was a lifeline in an environment that seemed so alien and inhospitable.
+Kevin and Daryl became fast friends, bonding over their many, geeky, shared interests: D&D, video games, comics, science fiction, Japanese animation, and martial-arts films.
+Kevin had to fight the urge to be clingy because Daryl was a lifeline in an environment that seemed so alien and inhospitable.
 But Daryl had other friends, being an Atlanta native and having been in the same school system for several years.
 He alone was unable to fill Kevin’s hungry need to be accepted and known.
 Though Daryl introduced him to others in the class, Kevin had a hard time warming up to them.
 At this point in the school year, with social circles clearly defined, they had no need to make more friends.
 It just wasn’t worth the effort.

-The rest of the group had fallen behind as Kevin and Daryl discussed potential summer plans.
-In the middle of planning out optimal bike routes to the comic book store, arcade at the mall, and to each other’s houses, Kevin felt a tap on his shoulder.
+The rest of the group had fallen behind as Kevin and Daryl discussed summer plans.
+In the middle of planning optimal bike routes between the comic book store, the arcade at the mall, and each other’s houses, Kevin felt a tap on his shoulder.
 It was a kid named Bryce Timm.

 “Dude, they gleeked all over your back.”
-His face strained with the effort to hold back a laugh.
+His face strained with the effort to hold in laughter.

 Kevin turned to look at his back.
 Dark pinpricks of saliva made a constellation map all over his t-shirt.
 Daryl’s back was untouched.
 Of course it was.
 He looked at Bryce, who clapped his hands and bent over with silent laughter.
 Kevin looked at the other faces in the group and saw they were laughing as well.
-He felt a mass of raw, black anger form in his stomach and roll over into a raging boil.
-His temples throbbed.
+He felt a mass of raw, black anger form in his stomach.
+His temples pounded with blood.

 “What the hell, you guys?” asked Daryl.